 Think of this equation as reading "y is replaced by the result of the function a(b-y)."
 The value of y indicates the value of the FUN's output signal.
-Every 20 milliseconds, the K2500 takes the current value of y, runs the equation, calculates a new value of y, and inserts the new value into the equation.
+Every 20 milliseconds, the K2600 takes the current value of y, runs the equation, calculates a new value of y, and inserts the new value into the equation.
 Consequently the value of y will change every twenty milliseconds.
 Here's an example.
-When you play a note, the K2500 starts running the FUN.
+When you play a note, the K2600 starts running the FUN.
 The first value for y is always 0.
-We'll assume the value of input a is +.5, and the value of input b is +1.
-The first time the K2500 evaluates the FUN, the result of the equation is $.5 \times (+1 - 0)$, or $.5 \times 0$.
-So the FUN's output value after the first evaluation is $.5 \times 0$.
-This becomes the new value for y, and when the K2500 does its next evaluation of the FUN, the equation becomes $.5 \times (+1 - .5)$, or $.25 \times 0$.
-The resulting output value is $.25 \times 0$, which becomes the new value for y.
-For the next evaluation, the equation is $.5 \times (+1 - .25)$, or $.375 \times 0$.
+We'll assume the value of Input a is +.5, and the value of Input b is +1.
+The first time the K2600 evaluates the FUN, the result of the equation is $.5 \times (+1 - 0)$ , or .5.
+So the FUN's output value after the first evaluation is .5.
+This becomes the new value for y, and when the K2600 does its next evaluation of the FUN, the equation becomes $.5 \times (+1 - .5)$ , or .25.
+The resulting output value is .25, which becomes the new value for y.
+For the next evaluation, the equation is $.5 \times (+1 - .25)$ , or .375.

-$(a + b)^2$
+(a + b)^2

-The values of inputs a and b are added, and the result is squared (multiplied by itself).
+The values of Inputs a and b are added, and the result is squared (multiplied by itself).
 This will change the linear curve of a unipolar control signal into a curve that's lower at its midpoint (by a factor of 2).
 Bipolar control signals will generate curves that are high at both ends, and 0 in the middle.

-$\sin (a + b), \cos (a + b), tri (a + b)$
+sin (a + b), cos (a + b), tri (a + b)

-These equations are intended to be used with inputs that are sawtooth waves-for example, input a might be LFO1 with its shape set as a sawtooth.
-Each equation will map a sawtooth-shaped input into a sine-, cosine-, or triangle-shaped output.
+These equations are intended to be used with inputs that are sawtooth waves-for example, Input a might be LFO1 with its shape set as a sawtooth.
+Each equation will map a sawtoothshaped input into a sine-, cosine-, or triangle-shaped output.
 Other input waveform shapes will result in outputs with more complex waveform shapes.

-Other ways to get sawtooth shapes as inputs to these FUNs are to use other FUNs as the inputs, with their equations set as any of the ramp equations described later in this section (see the note at the end of this chapter about the evaluation order of the FUNs).
+Other ways to get sawtooth shapes as inputs to these FUNs are to use other FUNs as the inputs, with their equations set as any of the ramp equations described later in this section (see the note on page 17-18 about the evaluation order of the FUNs).
 You could also use LFOph1 or LFOph2 as inputs.
-The first three graphs below show the result of these functions when input a is a rising sawtooth wave, and the value of input b is 0.
-The fourth shows the result of the $\sin (f=a+b)$ equation when the value of input b is 0 and input a is a sine wave.
+The first three graphs below show the result of these functions when Input a is a rising sawtooth wave, and the value of Input b is 0.
+The fourth shows the result of the sin (f=a + b) equation when the value of Input b is 0 and Input a is a sine wave.